 This is probably one of the least discussed aspects of /goal.

-When you use /goal, Codex works with a more global vision of the project.
-And that vision can lead it to consume more tokens.
+When you use /goal, Codex works with a broader vision of the project.
+That broader vision can make it consume more tokens.

 Why?